Perfect Baked Chicken Thighs

 Let me address the prior concerns with our list of 6 main ingredients, plus salt and pepper.

-Adding lemon slices and fresh herb sprigs is a quality control method, that allows you to season the chicken generously, then take some flavor away later.
+- Lemon Slices and Fresh Herb Sprigs – Using fresh herbs is a quality control method, that allows you to season the chicken generously, then take some flavor away later.
 You can always take away a few rosemary sprigs after you cook your chicken.
 However, if you sprinkle dried herbs over the entire surface of the chicken, and decide it’s too much, you are sort of stuck with it.

-As for salt and pepper, when you are dealing with poultry covered in skin, it’s kind of hard to mess it up.
+- Salt and Pepper – When you are dealing with poultry covered in skin, it’s kind of hard to mess it up.
 Feel free to sprinkle away!

-And that soggy skin issue?
-Oh, we are going to take care of that with oil and a very hot cast iron skillet.
+- Oil And A Very Hot Cast Iron Skillet – And that soggy skin issue?
+Oh, we are going to take care of that with oil and cast iron.

 See?
 You can do this!